-Some women may have more than one sexual disorder type.
+Some women may have more than 1 sexual disorder type.
 In these cases, there are often many underlying causes that interrelate.
 For example, a postpartum woman may have pain with her first intercourse after delivery because of lack of lubrication or slow healing of vaginal injury during birth.
 She may also lose interest in sex because she is tired from taking care of an infant.
 If her partner desires sexual contact more than she does, she may then develop some anxiety or lack of excitement during sexual activity that will may increase the problem.

 There are some simple steps you can take to increase arousal, achieve orgasm, and minimize pain during sex.
 Have a straightforward talk with your partner about your feelings and try some of these:

 Although it is difficult to discuss, it’s important to talk to your doctor about your concerns.
 There may be some simple evaluations available, like checking hormone levels, reviewing medication lists, or just providing reassurance about what is normal.

 Choosing the appropriate treatments will depend on what the main issue bothering a woman is and can range from hormone medications to counseling.
 For problems that stem from psychological or social issues, individual or couples counseling is often helpful.
 For a lack of lubrication, over-the-counter lubricants can be effective.
 For postmenopausal women, estrogen creams can also help reduce pain with intercourse.